xillio/definitive-guide/02_developing_a_plugin.md

 ```
 ## Creating Constructs

-That should be enough theory now.
+That should be enough theory for now.
 It's time to get our hands dirty.
-The first thing we will do is create a simple construct that performs a simple task.
+The first thing we will do is create a construct that performs a simple task.
 Then we will get a little bit more in-depth by doing a little bit more useful operation.

 ### Hello World